bayamacro/bayamacro.github.io/pages/docs/macro-basics.markdown

     ☙ [Get Bot Link](#get-bot-link)

-    ☙ Add the 'Bot' to the server of your choice.
+    ☙ Add the 'Bot' to the discord server of your choice.

 ## Get Bot Link